kojix2/ruby-htslib/README.md

 export HTSLIBDIR="/your/path/to/htslib" # Directory where libhts.so is located
 ```

-ruby-htslib also works on Windows. if you use RubyInstaller, htslib will be prepared automatically.
+ruby-htslib also works on Windows.
+If you use RubyInstaller, htslib will be prepared automatically.

 ## Usage